CMYK Process (Cyan, Magenta, Yellow, Black)

 What is it?

-Usually created through the use of vector graphics programs such as CorelDRAW and Adobe Illustrator.
+Spot color designs are usually created through the use of vector graphics programs such as CorelDRAW and Adobe Illustrator.
 There are many programs that can create spot colors.
 Spot colors (such as Pantone or custom mixed) can be printed as solid shapes at 100% tint or halftones by changing their tint value away from 100%.
-Most common print process in the industry, sometimes called the screen printers best friend.
+This is the most common print process in the industry, and has sometimes been called the screen printers best friend.
 Knowledge of creating, applying and handling spot colors is essential to any screen printer.
-Logos, text, cartoons, line art etc are all styles spot colors excel at reproducing. *Indexing is also an example of spot colors that once was used to reproduce some images.
-Promising to reproduce images as well as CMYK and spot Process this print style has largely disappeared from the daily workflow due to poor results and complex preparation.
+Logos, text, cartoons, line art, and more are all styles spot colors excel at reproducing.

 - RIP Software